Algeria - No Dust in Sand Land

 The shrine of the martyr

-Why on earth did I expect that Africa's Algiers will be one of the most deserted and hopeless places on earth?
-It is almost the opposite and like a small harbor city in France or another well-maintained city somewhere else in southern Europe.
+Why did I expect Africa's Algiers to be one of the most deserted and hopeless places on earth?
+It is almost the opposite, more like a small harbor city in France or another well-maintained city in southern Europe.

-Algeria is a huge country, even the biggest in whole Africa.
-But as the capital Algiers is on the top and therefore very close to Europe, it isn't that far to travel there from central Europe.
-During an extended weekend in August, I went there to visit Algeria and afterward Tunisia.
+Algeria is a huge country, the biggest in Africa.
+With Algiers being so close to Europe, it's not far to travel there from central Europe.
+During an extended weekend in August, I visited both Algeria and Tunisia.

-It was the early morning flight from Barcelona that brought me here to Algiers, the capital in Algeria.
+It was the early morning flight from Barcelona that brought me here to Algiers, the capital of Algeria.

 Not much dust.
 Actually clean